Patanjali offers the Eight Limbs of Yoga as a path for cultivating wisdom and inner knowing.

 -

-A holistic approach to yoga practiced based on the Eight Limbs of Yoga from the Yoga Sutras of Patanjali
+A holistic approach to yoga practice based on the Eight Limbs of Yoga from the Yoga Sutras of Patanjali

 -

-How important ethics are for personal and spiritual growth
+The importance of ethics for personal and spiritual growth

 -